WillieStevenson/simple-summary-of-perl/README.md

 # simple-summary-of-perl
-A simple summary of very basic Perl
+A simple summary of very basic things in Perl.